 The Establishment is not subject to externally imposed capital requirements.

-Funds provided to a related party, are retained in the business and according to the business requirements and maintain capital at desired levels.
+Funds received from related party net off funds provided to a related party, are retained in the business and according to the business requirements and maintain capital at desired levels.